gvwilson/sensibleadventures/cloudherd/new.md

 backside over teakettle, and you're worried about their hands?"

 Aft's face darkened.
 Before he could loose another volley, Indy slapped the table with her hand.
-"Enough!"
+"Enough!
 Enough, both of you.
 We have a stormload of trouble to fly through, and I will *not* have you making it worse with your bickering."